Deltares/dfm_tools/README.md

 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this command installs all required packages and it also updates dfm_tools to the latest version if you already installed it before)
 	- ``conda install -c conda-forge "shapely>=1.7.0" -y`` (for slicing 2D/3D data) (conda-forge channel is necessary since main channel version is 1.6.4.
 The correct version is available via pip, but then geos dll is not properly linked, this will probably be solved in the future https://github.com/Toblerity/Shapely/issues/844)
 	- optional: ``conda install -c conda-forge cartopy -y`` (for satellite imagery on plots) (conda-forge channel recommended by cartopy developers, and currently also necessary for correct shapely version)
-	- optional: remove the system/user environment variable 'qt_plugin_path' if it was set by Delft3D4, since it conflicts with Spyder
 - launch Spyder:
 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)
+	- if launching Spyder gives a Qt related error: remove the system/user environment variable 'qt_plugin_path' set by an old Delft3D4 installation procedure
 	- test by printing dfm_tools version number: ``import dfm_tools; print(dfm_tools.__version__)`` (to double check if you are working in the venv where dfm_tools_env was installed)
 	- to get figures in separate windows: go to Tools > Preferences > IPython console > Graphics > change graphics backend to 'Automatic' and restart Spyder (or the kernel).
 	- copy the code from [Example usage](#example-usage) to your own scripts to get starteds